pauwei/git-tutorial/README.md

-# GIT Tutorial for COP3502
+# Git Walkthrough for COP3502

 ## Installing Git
 ### On Mac